 Here we focus on the development of the children's learning to learn skills and thinking skills: This area encompasses many of our focused Executive Functioning skills.
 Executive functions consist of a set skills that help the individual respond, organize and act on information.
 These skills enable us to moderate our behaviour, plan, organize, remember things, prioritize, pay attention and get started on tasks.
 They also help our children use information and experiences from the past to solve current problems.
 This house also includes the Key skills as identified in the 'National Curriculum' (2000).
 Due to the nature of our pupil’s development, the importance of these skills is heightened.
 Whilst the key skills of Literacy and Communication, Numeracy and ICT are delivered in specific and cross curricular modes, we have identified the key skills of Problem solving & Independent Enquiry, Working with others and Reflecting on Learning as being of equal importance.
 These are linked with specific themes in our curricular map to promote planned teaching & learning opportunities in these areas, which are particularly important to the long-term development of our pupils.

 These areas derive from the child's educational and Health Care Plan , and are a distillation of what is a priority at a particular moment in time.
 It helps us ensure that our curriculum is responsive to the changing needs of each child.
 The content of this house may in fact come from any of the other houses, but these allow us to highlight individual priorities

-* The balance of these strands and prioritise will vary for individual pupils and will alter over time.
+* The complexity and flexibility of our curriculum means that each child's needs can be provided for as they change and evolve.
+The balance of these houses and prioritise will vary for individual pupils and will alter over time.